-In Vitro Fertilization is an assisted reproductive technology in which eggs are retrieved from a woman and inseminated with sperm from a man in a laboratory to create embryos.
+In vitro fertilization (IVF) is an assisted reproductive technology in which eggs are retrieved from a woman and inseminated with sperm from a man in a laboratory to create embryos.
 After closely monitoring embryo development, one or multiple embryos are transferred to the uterus of a woman.
 If any resulting embryos remain, they are frozen through a process known as vitrification.

 There are several steps in an IVF cycle, which typically requires two to three months to complete.
 The below process briefly summarizes what to expect.
 It is written with the assumption that a patient has already undergone testing and medical evaluation.

 Step 1: Preparation for Ovarian Stimulation

 In order to control the timing of the cycle, decrease the chances of cyst production, and synchronize follicle production (fluid-filled sacs that contain immature eggs), a patient may be placed on a birth control pill for one month.

 Step 2: Ovarian Stimulation and Monitoring

 In a natural monthly cycle, the body usually releases one egg from the ovaries into the fallopian tubes.
 In an in vitro fertilization cycle, we aim to increase the number of eggs produced in order to create multiple embryos for treatment.
 Ovarian stimulation increases follicle production, which in turn increases the number of mature eggs within the ovaries for an egg retrieval.
 To stimulate the ovaries, medication administered through a tiny needle injection is taken daily for 8-14 days.